 As an integral part of being an effective global business leader is understanding how business operates in a global business environment, students participate in a required international study trip to major centers of financial and business activity.
 The trip, which is part of the curriculum and takes place in the second year of the program, provides an opportunity to experience first hand what has been studied in the classroom.
 Students meet with senior executives from major corporations and visit corporate headquarters.
 They receive briefings and attend seminars with leading economists, government officials, corporate executives and prominent university academics to discuss global economic and financial issues.

-The international study tour is an invaluable experience and has proven to be a highly enjoyable highlight of the program.
-Recent trips have been to Vietnam, Hong Kong, China, Ireland, The Czech Republic, Hungary, Argentina, and Brazil.
+The international study tour is an invaluable experience and has proven to be a highlight of the program.
+Past trips have been to Vietnam, South Africa, China, Ireland, The Czech Republic, Hungary, Argentina, and Brazil.
 Destinations vary from year to year.
-The trip normally takes place between the second and third trimester and is eight to ten days long.
+The trip normally takes place in the fifth trimester and is eight to ten days long.
 Tour costs paid by the college include transportation, accommodations and most meals.